Dermatitis: Epidemiology

 Globally dermatitis affected approximately 230 million people as of 2010 (3.5% of the population).
 Dermatitis is most commonly seen in infancy, with female predominance of eczema presentations occurring during the reproductive period of 15–49 years.
 In the UK about 20% of children have the condition, while in the United States about 10% are affected.

 Although little data on the rates of eczema over time exists prior to the 1940s, the rate of eczema has been found to have increased substantially in the latter half of the 20th century, with eczema in school-aged children being found to increase between the late 1940s and 2000.
 In the developed world there has been rise in the rate of eczema over time.
 The incidence and lifetime prevalence of eczema in England has been seen to increase in recent times.

 Dermatitis affected about 10% of U.S. workers in 2010, representing over 15 million workers with dermatitis.
 Prevalence rates were higher among females than among males and among those with some college education or a college degree compared to those with a high school diploma or less.
 Workers employed in healthcare and social assistance industries and life, physical, and social science occupations had the highest rates of reported dermatitis.
 About 6% of dermatitis cases among U.S. workers were attributed to work by a healthcare professional, indicating that the prevalence rate of work-related dermatitis among workers was at least 0.6%.

-History
+Etymology and history

-The term "atopic dermatitis" was coined in 1933 by Wise and Sulzberger.
+The term atopic dermatitis was coined in 1933 by Wise and Sulzberger.
 Sulfur as a topical treatment for eczema was fashionable in the Victorian and Edwardian eras.